koitran14/The-X-Agent-Info-Page/README.md

 ![](res/img/web-ui.png)
 #

-This is a web/app that supports for admin in business management.
-It is also a creation of my practice in learning of NextJS, TailwindCSS worked with Database MySQL, Prisma and PlanetScale.
+This is the main infopage for The X Agent - the new e-Sport competition of ITYU.

 ### Cloning the repository